Getting retweeted is a great way to extend your influence online.

 31. Use Backtweets

-A good strategy to for attaining retweets is to Tweet your best stuff out during peak times.
+A good strategy for getting retweets is to Tweet your best stuff out during peak times.

 The best days of the week for retweets are Thursday and Friday.

-Now that you know 35 ways to get more retweets go out and put them into action!
+Now that you know these powerful ways to get more retweets go out and put them into action!

-How do you get more RT’s?
+How do you get more retweets?
 Let us know in the comments.